RecycleIthacasBicycles/staff-manual/README.md

 Thanks to Josh Bisker of NYC Mechanical Gardens for compiling the bulk of this list of conditions which community shops encounter in daily functioning.
-Responses provided by cyclista.
+Responses and scripts provided by cyclista.

 ----